openapi-processor/openapi-processor-spring/docs/index.md

  before it gets implemented.

 The processor generates java interfaces based on the endpoint description of the API and simple POJO classes for parameter or response objects defined in th API.
-It is **your** task to create the controller classes that implement the interfaces.
+The processor adds all the required spring & jackson annotations to the interface and all that is left to **you** is the implementation of the generated interfaces.

 The interfaces will help to keep the implementation in sync with the API.
 If anything relevant changes in the API the interface changes and the compiler will warn that the interface is not implemented